-- Upon purchase of the motherboard, ensure that the PnP cap is on the socket and the socket contacts are not bent.
-Contact your retailer immediately if the PnP cap is missing, or if you see any damage to the PnP cap/socket contacts/motherboard components.
-ASUS will shoulder the cost of repair only if the damage is shipment/ transit-related - Keep the cap after installing the motherboard.
-ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the Socket E+. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal or misplacement/loss/incorrect removal of the PnP cap.
+- Authorization (RMA) requests only if the motherboard comes with the cap on the Socket E+. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal or misplacement/loss/incorrect removal of the PnP cap.

-2.3.1 Removing the CPU and heatsink (for Standard model)
+2.3.1 Removing the CPU and heatsink (for Type-A heatsink)

-To install the CPU and heatsink:
+To remove the CPU and heatsink:

 - 1. Remove the rear cover.
 For more information, refer to Chassis cover. - 2.
 Remove the air ducts.
-For more information, refer to Air ducts. - Push the lock latches inwards on all four corners of the heatsink, then slightly twist each of the heatsink screws counterclockwise in the order shown on the illustration to loosen the heatsink.
+For more information, refer to Air duct(s). - 3.
+Push the lock latches inwards on all four corners of the heatsink, then slightly twist each of the heatsink screws counterclockwise in the order shown on the illustration to loosen the heatsink.

-Intel® recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel[®] recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.

-Completely loosen all the screws on the heatsink, then lift and remove it from the motherboard.
+4. Completely loosen all the screws on the heatsink, then lift and remove it from the motherboard.

-Intel® recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel[®] recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.

-Flip the heatsink over to reveal the CPU and carrier bracket.
+5. Flip the heatsink over to reveal the CPU and carrier bracket.
 Flip the carrier lever over to release the CPU, then remove the CPU from the heatsink and carrier assembly.